sreeharistalin83-sys/Retail-financial-dashboard/README.md

 # Retail-financial-dashboard
-End-to-end finance analytics project using Python, MySQL, Excel and Power BI
+End to end finance analytics project using Python, MySQL, Excel and Power BI